Ultimaker/UltimakerMarlin/README.md

 some transfer is information (usually beginning with "LOG:"), an error "Error:", or just normal protocol, necessary for backwards compatibility.

-*Interrupt based temperature measurements:*

-An interrupt is used to manage ADC conversions, and enforce checking for critical temperatures.
-This leads to less blocking in the heater management routine.

 Serial Protocol Implementation:
 ===============================
 The serial protocol implementation can be found in the griffin repository, docs/Serial_Protocol.odt